colinmccormick/CarND-Behavioral-Cloning-P3/README.md

 ## 0. File description

-The entire pipeline is in train_clone_drive.ipynb.
-The recorded training data is in data/.
-The trained model is model.h5.
+The data pipeline is in train_clone_drive.ipynb, and the trained model is model.h5.
-The video of the model driving is test_drive_video.mp4.

 ## 1. Driving the simulator